Artist Statement

 I would like to make art and icons that make their way into homes and forests and hands without marketing and branding, but in secret.
 Like a goose, who squawks in the dark, and leaves a miracle for morning to find.

 I became interested in Orthodox iconography while pregnant with my first daughter.
 It introduced me to the meaning of incarnation.
 When one accepts that God put on a material body, then the whole of sacramental theology is opened to us.
-The people we meet, our actions, and even our bodies become potential encounters of grace.
+The people we meet, our food, and even our bodies become potential encounters of grace because grace entered into all these things.
 All of the earth has the potential for communion with God.
 This meeting of the material and the divine is radical and hopeful in a consumerist world under threat of climate change.

 When I suffered the miscarriage of my third child, the undeniably spiritual nature of that visceral loss made me feel the necessity of the ethos of icons.
 They offered a path of re-enchantment to my existence in a suffering world.